hylandtechoutreach/hackathon/Activities/PresentationsWorkshop/README.md

 Present the [Presentations PowerPoint](Presentations.pptx).
 It should be slightly better, and emphasize the important lessons learned from the first one.
 There are talking points in the slides.

 ## Slideshow Shuffle
-This activity is also called ["PowerPoint karaoke"](https://en.wikipedia.org/wiki/PowerPoint_karaoke): the goal is for someone to present a slideshow they have never seen before!
-Ask for students to volunteer for each lecture, and then control their slides as they go.
-Try to keep each lecture at around **3 minutes**.
-Don't let students get too far off the rails, but make sure they actually add some commentary for each slide.
+This activity is also called ["PowerPoint karaoke"](https://en.wikipedia.org/wiki/PowerPoint_karaoke): the goal is for students to present slideshows they have never seen before!

-Here is a list of PowerPoints:
+Here are some available PowerPoints:

 - [Minimalism](ShuffleSlides/Minimalism.pptx)
 - [The Meaning of Art](ShuffleSlides/Art.pptx)